bengrunfeld/study-notes/cheesemaking/3_cheesemaking_process.md

 Just before placing wheels in the brine, it is a good idea to first agitate the solution to help ensure an equal distribution of minerals and contents.

 Make sure there is enough room in the brine for the cheeses to float freely.
 Also, sprinkle dry salt on top of each cheese after it is floating in the brine.
-Otherwise, you should totally submerge the cease in the brine using a rack that presses them down into the brine - though this method can leave marks.
+Otherwise, you should totally submerge the cheese in the brine using a rack that presses them down into the brine - though this method can leave marks.

 It is preferable to agitate the solution during brining, but this hasn't been seen to give a marked benefit.